emqx/cloud-docs/en_US/deployments/metrics.md

 ### Serverless Timeline Metrics

-The Timeline page for serverless deployment provides 5 types of metrics: sessions, subscriptions, messages, packets, and dropped messages.
+The Timeline page for serverless deployment provides five types of metrics: sessions, subscriptions, messages, packets, and dropped messages.
 You can view the corresponding graphical charts for each type of metric and detailed information at a specific point in time.

 #### Sessions